zeligism/PrecondUpdate/README.md

 # PrecondUpdate

-This repository contains an implementation of a preconditioned gradient descent update.
-The preconditioner is the hessian diagonal estimated using Hutchinson's trace method.
-We show that this clearly improves on the non-preconditioned methods and competes with SOTA optimzation algortihms with small computation overhead.
+This is the official repository for the paper ["Stochastic Gradient Methods with Preconditioned Updates"][paper].

+The idea focuses on preconditioned updates for SGD algorithms, specifically with variance-reduced optimizers, such as SVRG and PAGE.
+The preconditioner used is the hessian diagonal estimated with Hutchinson's trace method.
+This preconditioner works very well in practice, improving on the non-preconditioned optimizers by a large margin when the problem is ill-conditioned, while only introducing one additional gradient computation per update.

 # How to run
 First, download the datasets using `sh download_datasets.sh`.
 Then, you can run the training using `python src/train.py`.
 For running a whole array of experiments (or reproduce our experimental results), you can run `python src/run_experiment.py`.
 For running the training in pytorch (for using autograd to calculate the preconditioner), run `python src/pytorch/train.py`, or `python src/pytorch/run_experiment.py` for the experiments.